 Spencer T. Clayton

-Spencer T. Clayton received his B.A. in Psychology at Yale College where he conducted research in the Autism Program at the Yale Child Study Center.
-He received his M.Div from Yale Divinity School where he interned for the Capitol Region Conference of Churches in Hartford, CT and helped to implement the first FaithWorks Summer Leadership Institute for leaders of faith-based organizations in Connecticut and Massachusetts.
-Spencer’s research is centered on the impact of partisan gerrymandering on local-level community development efforts.
-He is also interested in exploring the role of faith-based institutions in urban contexts.
+Spencer T. Clayton received his B.A. in Psychology from Yale College where he conducted research in the Autism Program at the Yale Child Study Center.
+He received his M.Div from Yale Divinity School where he interned for the Capitol Region Conference of Churches in Hartford, Connecticut and helped to implement the first FaithWorks Summer Leadership Institute for leaders of faith-based organizations in Connecticut and Massachusetts.
+In 2013, Spencer won a prestigious Eagleton Governor’s Executive Fellowship from the Eagleton Institute at Rutgers University, an interdisciplinary program for a select group of Rutgers graduate students that provides an opportunity to learn more about government, public affairs, and the practice of politics through a weekly seminar and placement with a government agency.
+Spencer’s dissertation research examines the impact of tax abatement policy on gentrification in Philadelphia.
+With his strong quantitative and analytical skills, he was recently hired as a Research Economist for the New Jersey Department of Community Affairs.

 Peggy Jean Craig

-Peggy Jean Craig is a first year doctoral student in public affairs and community development.
-She received her M.Div. from Emory University with a concentration in Church and Community Leadership.
+Peggy Jean Craig received her M.Div. from Emory University with a concentration in Church and Community Leadership.
 She graduated magna cum laude from Fordham University with a B.A. in Communications and Media Studies concentrating in Journalism.
 She also is an alumnus of the New York performing arts conservatory, The American Musical and Dramatic Academy.
 Prior to coming to Rutgers-Camden, Peggy Jean worked for the General Board of Church and Society for the United Methodist Church at the denominational level developing an advocacy campaign to raise awareness about the legacy of Agent Orange in Vietnam.
 During that same time, she interned with the U.S. Senate Foreign Relations Committee where her areas of research were Southeast Asia and Sub-Saharan Africa.
 Peggy Jean has also worked in Laos and Kenya on issues of education, health (hygiene, sanitation, HIV/AIDS), and theology.
-Peggy Jean’s research interests include rural participatory international development, documentary film and community development with a Frierian approach, faith-based social service delivery, and theology and development in East Africa and Southeast Asia.
+Her research interests include rural participatory international development, documentary film and community development with a Frierian approach, faith-based social service delivery, and theology and development in East Africa and Southeast Asia.

-Alexandra Cruz entered the program in the fall of 2014.
-Prior to the program, she graduated with her B.A. from Temple University in 2011 with a double major in theatre and Latin American studies.
-She then taught drama and service learning at the Boys and Girls Club in Lancaster, Pa.; taught reading and math at Huntington Learning Center in Harrisburg, Pa.; and taught Spanish at Sacred Heart Catholic School in Lancaster, Pa.
-Inspired by her experiences, she returned to Temple University to pursue her M.Ed. in urban education and graduated in May 2014.
-As a graduate assistant, Alex works under Dr. Brandi Blessett for the Camden federal courts conducting a program evaluation of their reentry program, ReNew Camden.
+Alexandra Cruz has reached candidacy status and begun work on her dissertation.
+She entered the Ph.D. program in the fall of 2014.
+Prior to that, she graduated from Temple University with a double major in theatre and Latin American studies.
+She then taught drama and service learning at the Boys and Girls Club, and Spanish at Sacred Heart Catholic School in Lancaster, Pennsylvania; and taught reading and math at Huntington Learning Center in Harrisburg, Pennsylvania.
+Inspired, she returned to Temple University to pursue her M.Ed. in urban education and graduated in May 2014.
+As a graduate assistant, Alex works under the supervision of Dr. Richard Harris, and previously conducted research for Dr. Brandi Blessett on a project for the Camden federal courts and an evaluation of their reentry program, ReNew Camden.
+Alex also works at a boarding school for economically disadvantages youth in Philadelphia, similar to the one she attended.
 Alex’s research interests include poverty, homelessness, multicultural education, residential education, risk and resiliency in urban youth, and foster youth.
+She intends to deepen her research on residential education for urban youth, as she hopes to one day operate and lead her own boarding school in the Philadelphia/Camden area.

 Kate Cruz began her studies in the Public Affairs and Community Development Program in the fall of 2015.
 She holds a B.A. in Sociology from Eastern University and a M.S.S. and a M.L.S.P. from Bryn Mawr College, School of Social Work and Social Research.
-Kate desires to take what is broken, boarded up, and abandoned, and to see all of its potential beauty spring to life and plans to study green development, urban farming, environmental justice and public health.
-Currently, Kate also serves as the Public Policy Director for local non profit, Volunteers of America Delaware Valley where she is responsible for tracking legislative and regulatory priorities while monitoring important issues and political trends that impact the vulnerable populations served by the agency.
+Kate desires to take what is broken, boarded up, and abandoned, and to see all of its potential beauty spring to life; she is interested in green development, and urban farming, environmental justice and public health.
+Kate recently served as the Public Policy Director for local non profit, Volunteers of America Delaware Valley, where she was responsible for tracking legislative and regulatory priorities while monitoring important issues and political trends that impact the vulnerable populations served by the agency.
 In addition, she is an Adjunct Professor at Eastern University in the Sociology Department teaching courses related to social stratification, inequality, and social justice.

 Curtis M. Williams II